-That’s right, anything from ketchup (salsa cátsup) or Worcestershire (salsa inglesa) to Hollandaise (salsa holandesa) to an Asian sweet and sour (salsa agridulce)—they are all considered salsas.
-The American concept of salsa, a tomato-based mixture intended for use with chips, is just one tiny particle in the huge universe.
+Despite the narrow meaning it has in the United States, the word salsa can refer to any type of sauce in Spanish.
+Anything from ketchup (salsa cátsup) or Worcestershire (salsa inglesa) to Hollandaise (salsa holandesa) to an Asian sweet and sour sauce (salsa agridulce)—they are all considered salsas.
+The American concept of salsa, a tomato-based mixture intended as a dip for chips, is just one example of the many and varied Mexican salsas.

 Mexican Table Sauces

 Table sauces are those placed on the table or served on the side of a dish for each person to pour, sprinkle, or spoon onto their food in the desired amount.
 They tend to be spicy, but the degree of spiciness varies greatly, depending on the types of peppers used in their creation, the intended “target” food(s), and regional as well as personal taste.
 The American “salsa” is considered a table sauce—but it’s just one of the hundreds of varieties available.

 Table sauces exist to turn the ordinary into the extraordinary, so don’t relegate them to simply chip dip.
 Try them on fried or scrambled eggs, plain meats, sopes, pasta and cheese dishes (from quesadillas to mac and cheese to souffle), hamburgers and hot dogs, baked or fried potatoes, soups and stews, and tacos—most especially tacos.

 Table sauces include:

 - Pico de gallo, a chunky and raw tomato-based salsa